top of page

 Prayer Requests

-Please pray for: Paul Smith, Mary Mulloney, Dot MacDonald, Antoinette Denney, Carol Elliott, Veronica Page, Doreen Baxter and Steve Brittain
+Please pray for: Paul Smith, Dot MacDonald, Antoinette Denney, Carol Elliott, Veronica Page, Doreen Baxter, Steve Brittain, Shirley Stephen, Roy Mark and Eliyamma Thomas

 Written requests for prayers to be included in the newsletter can be given to Fr Godlove, Deacon Tony or passed into the sacristy.
 Please include on the written request; your name, the person you are requesting prayers for, and state that the person is happy for their name to be included in the newsletter.